wholes0meglock/Watch_Dogs_IRL/README.md

 2. Run the script using Python.
 3. Use the interactive menu to navigate directories, execute scripts, or edit files.

-**System** is ideal for developers, system administrators, and power users looking for a powerful and easy-to-use file management and automation tool within Termux.
-It offers robust features for advanced Python development, including file management, database handling, encryption, automation, and even game development.
+**termux-setup-unofficial** is perfect for developers, system administrators, and power users seeking a robust file management and automation tool within Termux.
+Whether you need to manage files, handle databases, secure data, automate tasks, or even develop games, this tool has you covered.